Word meaning

 Errands: Short work or business trip.

-Explanation of the above passage This shows that the narrator trusts the innocent boys with their suggestions and advices, and is amazed to see their desire to do work.
+Explanation /Answer: This shows that the narrator trusts the innocent boys with their suggestions and advices, and is amazed to see their desire to do work.
 And the paragraph also describes the busy routine and variety of work they do.

 “Hawked newspapers” means to sell newspapers by calling out loud in the street.